stop-gaming/markdown-blog/drafts/rename_file_1.md

 ---
-permalink: /this-is-an-example-post-5
+permalink: /
 title: This is an Example Post 5
 date: 2025-03-08 09:48:21
 tags: [Markdown, Best Practices]
 ---

+## Key 'permalink'

+### When 'permalink' is Empty, '/', or Invalid
+If the `permalink` value is empty, `/`, or invalid, we will automatically generate a `permalink` based on the value of `title`.

+For example, if the title is `This is an Example Post`, the corresponding permalink will be `this-is-an-example-post`.
+Spaces are replaced with `-`, illegal characters will be deleted, and all lowercase letters are used.

+Next time you modify the `title`, the value of `permalink` will also change accordingly.

-## You can modify the 'permalink' at any time without worrying about SEO weight of the post being reduced.
+### You can modify the 'permalink' at any time without worrying about SEO weight of the post being reduced.

-That's because we append a unique string (e.g.: `-i3K`) to the end of each post link.
+That's because we append a `-` and a number (e.g.: `1472`) to the end of each post link.
-So for this post, the real path would be like `https://example.com/this-is-an-example-post-i3K`.
+So for this post, the real path would be like `your-domain.com/this-is-an-example-post-1472`.

 Visiting a stale URL will be redirected to the fresh URL with status 301.